subiabre/xyz/src/posts/04-linnaeus.md

 2. The image was taken at 213014: 21:30 and 14 seconds.
 3. The image has a size of 1200px wide and 800px tall.

-The string at the end being the very SHA256 hash the image produces, usually used as a discriminator to avoid collisions between files that are differents end versions of the same original image.
+The string at the end being the very SHA256 hash the image produces, which I use (and encourage you to use in your linnaeus taxonomy) as a discriminator to avoid collisions between files that are different end versions of the same original image.

 `linnaeus` allows me to have an organized library free of duplicated files, collisions, loss of information and loss of files by obscurity by implementing a 200 years old idea into the realm of filenaming.
 All of it without ever having to input myself any single data more than the casual *linnaeus.yaml* file in a folder where I want the pictures to be put into folders or have filenames with an structure different to the structure defined in the main configuration.